Green-Software-Foundation/sci-reporting/README.md

 This project enables the GSF to achieve its mission by creating reporting standards and tooling for building green software, and ensuring that sustainability is a core priority for software teams, by driving a bias to action, through making SCI scores measurable and visible.

  - This project does not define the software boundaries of an SCI application – that is contained within the SCI Open Ontology.
- - This project defines the reporting requirements.
+ - This project defines the reporting requirements - currently contained in the [reporting requirements file](./reporting_requirements.md).
  - This project does not mandate the reporting requirements – that is contained within the Software Carbon Intensity (SCI) specification.